Bioacoustics: Importance

-As humans are considered as visual animals, hence, vision holds a primary distance sense since light propagates very well in the terrestrial environment.
-Meanwhile, in the underwater environment light can only propagate to some tens of meters which is why, light doesn't play a better role to explore marine environment.
-On the other hand the propagation of sound under the sea is commendable which motivates oceanographers choose sound for underwater communication.
-Therefore, it is clear that marine animals can see well but emphasize hearing just as opposite to humans who can hear well but emphasize vision.
-Gauging relative importance of audition versus vision in animals can be performed just by the comparison of number of auditory and optic nerves.
+In the terrestrial environment, animals often use light for sensing distance, since light propagates well through air.
+Underwater sunlight only reaches to tens of meters depth.
+However, sound propagates readily through water and across considerable distances.
+Many marine animals can see well, but using hearing for communication, and sensing distance and location.
+Gauging the relative importance of audition versus vision in animals can be performed by comparing the number of auditory and optic nerves.

-Marine animals have been termed to be very vocal animals.
-In the period of 1950s to 1960s, study on dolphin's echolocating behavior using high frequency click sounds have been investigated vigorously along with studies associating with different other sounds produced by different other marine mammal species and henceforth identifying the sounds associated with different species under water.
-Most of the researches in bioacoustic field have been funded by naval research organizations as biological noise sources can interfere with military use of sound in the sea.
+Since the 1950s to 1960s, studies on dolphin echolocation behavior using high frequency click sounds revealed that many different marine mammal species make sounds, which can be used to detect and identify species under water.
+Much research in bioacoustics has been funded by naval research organizations, as biological sound sources can interfere with military uses underwater.

 Methods

 Listening is still one of the main methods used in bioacoustical research.
 Little is known about neurophysiological processes that play a role in production, detection and interpretation of sounds in animals, so animal behaviour and the signals themselves are used for gaining insight into these processes.

+Bioacoustics has also helped to pave the way for new emerging methods such as ecoacoustics (or acoustic ecology), an interdisciplinary field of research that studies the sounds produced by ecosystems, including biological, geophysical and anthropogenic sources.
+It examines how these sounds interact with the environment, providing insights into biodiversity, habitat health and ecological processes.
+By analysing soundscapes, ecoacoustics helps monitor environmental changes, assess conservation efforts and detect human impacts on natural systems.

 Acoustic signals

 An experienced observer can use animal sounds to recognize a "singing" animal species, its location and condition in nature.
 Investigation of animal sounds also includes signal recording with electronic recording equipment.
 Due to the wide range of signal properties and media they propagate through, specialized equipment may be required instead of the usual microphone, such as a hydrophone (for underwater sounds), detectors of ultrasound (very high-frequency sounds) or infrasound (very low-frequency sounds), or a laser vibrometer (substrate-borne vibrational signals).
 Computers are used for storing and analysis of recorded sounds.
 Specialized sound-editing software is used for describing and sorting signals according to their intensity, frequency, duration and other parameters.

 Animal sound collections, managed by museums of natural history and other institutions, are an important tool for systematic investigation of signals.
-Many effective automated methods involving signal processing, data mining and machine learning techniques have been developed to detect and classify the bioacoustic signals.
+Many effective automated methods involving signal processing, data mining, machine learning and artificial intelligence techniques have been developed to detect and classify the bioacoustic signals.